 “It costs $1 less and it tastes the same!”

-As your kids grow a little older, include your kids in family financial decisions process.
+As your kids grow a little older, include your kids in the family financial decisions process.
 For example, explain to them the reason why Mummy decided to buy Brand A fruit juice instead of Brand B fruit juice.

 Never too young to learn about investments

 Teach your kids about compound interest as soon as the school teaches them about simple interest in their mathematics subject.
 Have your kid use an online compound interest calculator to see how much money they can acquire if they invest in it.
 According to the interest rate, how quickly does the money grow?
-Research shows that by using specific numbers in your discussions, it is more effective than merely describing the concept of compounding to your kid.
+Research shows that using specific numbers in your discussions is more effective than merely describing the concept of compounding to your kid.

 Inspire your kids to set long term spending goals for something more expensive.
-For example, if your child has a habit of buying a snack after school every day, he may decide if he’d rather save all that money on snacks to buy a Xbox instead.
+For example, if your child has a habit of buying a snack after school every day, he may decide if he’d rather save all that money on snacks to buy an Xbox instead.
 The concept of delayed gratification is enforced when children go through the process of thinking about what they have to give up in order to purchase a bigger ticket item.

 The Habit of Giving Back

 Have discussions and talk about charity with your child.
 Bring them along when you make a certain donation.
 The more you expose your children to acts of generosity; it slowly becomes ingrained and a practice your child may adopt as they grow into adulthood.